From tickets to accommodation, here's everything you need to plan the perfect trip to Splendour.

 First, you'll need to get tickets

-Tickets went on sale at 9am AEST Thursday 6 April and not surprisingly, sold out in a flash.
+Tickets go on sale at 9am AEST Thursday 11 April and from past experience they disappear in a flash.

-To curb scalping on alternate websites such as eBay or Viagogo, Splendour in the Grass will be offering a resale facility for punters who missed out to pick-up legitimate tickets from those who no longer want their tickets.
+To curb scalping on alternate websites such as eBay or Stubhub, Splendour in the Grass often offers a resale facility for punters who missed out to pick-up legitimate tickets from those who no longer want their tickets.

-This resale facility charges a $20 resale admin fee to sellers and booking and transaction fees to buyers.
-The good news is that the tickets will be available at the regular, advertised price - so you won't have to worry about being charged a premium for your spot in the crowd.
+This resale facility has a resale admin fee charge and booking and transaction fees to buyers.
+The good news is that the tickets are available at the regular, advertised price - so you won't have to worry about being charged a premium for your spot in the crowd.

 If you're not into the idea of camping at the festival, here's some Splendour in the Grass accommodation options.

-Splendour In The Grass does offer on-site camping at the North Byron Parklands for $129 per person, including the mandatory $5 booking fee.
-Access to the camping area starts at 10am on Wednesday 19 July and you can stay until Monday 24 July.
-If arriving by car, you’ll also need to purchase a vehicle pass for $60 through Moshtix.
+Splendour In The Grass does offer on-site camping at the North Byron Parklands for $135 per person, including a mandatory booking fee.
+Access to the camping area starts at 10am on the Wednesday and you can stay until 8pm Monday.
+If arriving by car, you’ll also need to purchase a vehicle pass.